pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 [^unintentionally]: unintentionally.
 I don't think anyone came out thinking "We should design for a bad UX" but here we are.
 [^pipenv-kr]: Before an individual with a [controlling attitude](https://github.com/pypa/pipenv/issues/607#issuecomment-330878876) got involved and made some [overzealous marketing claims](https://github.com/pypa/pipfile/pull/138), and... [then this was published](https://vorpus.org/blog/why-im-not-collaborating-with-kenneth-reitz/).
 [^combative-packaging]: I'm referring to distutils2 / setuptools / distribute.
+[^lwn]: I'm absolutely looking at LWN's summary here.
+More on this later.
+[^discourse-link-counts]: Those links are in "Summary of discussions" -- discussions that most participants have already participated in.
+Plus, I'm pretty sure Discourse doesn't count middle-clicks.